 At TeachersConnect, we’ve heard over and over that teachers often feel like they have to reinvent the wheel.
 They know the resource they want must already be out there.
 But if they can’t find it, or can’t afford to pay for it, they end up just re-creating it from scratch themselves.
 What a waste of time and energy!

 Enter TeachersConnect.
-The free online community that launches in Summer 2017 brings similar teachers together in a trusted virtual space full of vetted resources and ways for teachers to learn and grow together.
+The free online community that launched in Summer 2017 brings similar teachers together in a trusted virtual space full of vetted resources and ways for teachers to learn and grow together.
 Forget about re-creating the wheel; we’re going to connect you with the person who already built it.